Using an hCG Levels Chart To Monitor Your Pregnancy

 What Is hCG?

 As soon as you become pregnant, your body begins producing human chorionic gonadotropin (hCG), which can be found in the blood several days after conception.
-This hormone is detected in early embryos and eventually becomes part of the developing placenta.
-It also stimulates the corpus luteum to produce progesterone, which is essential for a developing fetus.
+The hormone stimulates the corpus luteum to produce progesterone, which is essential for a developing embryo.

-When a physician wants to confirm a pregnancy, they may order one or more quantitative hCG blood tests.
-These tests identify the amount of hCG in the pregnant person's blood, expressed as an amount by milli-international units of hCG hormone per milliliter of blood (mIU/ml).
+When a health care provider wants to confirm a pregnancy, they may order one or more quantitative hCG blood tests.
+These tests measure the amount of hCG in the pregnant person's blood.

 hCG Levels Chart

-The hCG levels chart below shows typical numbers throughout pregnancy.
+The hCG levels chart below shows typical hCG numbers throughout pregnancy, which can vary widely from person to person and pregnancy to pregnancy.

 Weeks From Last Menstrual Period (LMP) hCG Level in milli-international units per milliliter (mIU/mL)